Fact Sheet I4

 Between 1948 and 1967 there were no female members in the Victorian Parliament.
 This followed the general trend of women resuming traditional gender roles after the end of the Second World War, as men returned from service.

 Five women were elected to Parliament in the 1970s.
-Since then women’s participation has steadily increased to the current 49 out of a total 128 members of Parliament.
+Since then women’s participation has steadily increased to the current 50 female members of Parliament.

 In 1990 Joan Kirner became the first female Premier of Victoria, and the second in Australia.
 She is still the only woman to be Victorian Premier.
 She held power from 10 August 1990 until 3 October 1992.